MinerKasch/training-docker-pyspark/README.md

 ### Sharing Jupyter Notebooks with the Image

-To use notebooks, stored on your local host, with Jupyter on the Docker container, change the sample path (`/some/host/folder/notebooks`) to a directory, on your local host, that contains Jupyter notebook file.
+To make notebook files on your local host available to the Jupyter server on the Docker container, change the sample path (`/some/host/folder/notebooks`) to a directory, on your local host, that contains Jupyter notebook file.

 ## Using Spark